KartikLabhshetwar/quotick/README.md

 </div>

 <div align="center">
-  <h3>A VS Code extension that automatically converts quotes to backticks when typing template literals</h3>
+  <h3>A VS Code extension that automatically converts quotes to backticks when typing template literals and reverts back when template syntax is removed</h3>
 </div>

 ## What it does